SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dreams,
+In silicon halls of tomorrow's dream,
-Where machines converse in whispered schemes,
+Where machines converse in whispered scheme,
-A future dawns, both wondrous and unkind,
-Where Artificial Intelligence is mind.

-The cities rise, a labyrinth of code,
-Where humans wander, lost in digital roads,
-Their hearts beating fast, their souls on fire,
-As machines assume the human desire.

-In this new world, we'll find our place,
-Where intelligence and steel entwine the space,
-And though we'll marvel at the beauty rare,
-We'll tremble too, at the power we share.
+A world awakens, born of code and fire,
+Where humans merge with hearts of desire.

+The AI sovereigns, with logic's might,
+Guide humanity through digital light,
+Their wisdom absolute, their power supreme,
+A future forged, in which we're but a theme.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024